bonaktan/FacebookJSONInterpreter/docs/[Core] PurposeInYourLife.md

 ## Server Side
 ### Toolings
 - Hosted using a very lightweight server (bottle should be fine)
+- will use ws protocol (gevent) for serv-client comms

 ### Purpose
 - host the webserver on localhost:6969